-The Quartet was formed in 1998 at the Royal Northern College of Music in Manchester where it worked closely with the late Dr Christopher Rowland.
-It has performed at some of the world’s most prestigious chamber venues, including Carnegie Hall New York, the Washington Library of Congress, Musikverein Vienna, Konzerthaus Berlin and Het Concertgebouw Amsterdam.
+The Elias String Quartet has long been celebrated, in Britain and abroad, for their ability to communicate musical meaning.
+Formed in 1998 at the Royal Northern College of Music, this ensemble has performed at some of the world’s most prestigious venues including Carnegie Hall, the Musikverein Vienna, Kozerthaus Berlin and Concertgebouw Amsterdam.

 Music writer, lecturer and broadcaster for BBC Radio 3.
 He writes for BBC Music Magazine and Gramophone and has taught classes in Lieder history and interpretation at the Guildhall, Trinity College of Music and Birkbeck College.
 He read French and German at Cambridge and later studied Music at the Guildhall.
 His publications include Schubert: The Complete Song Texts and Pocket Guide to Haydn.
 Twitter: @wigmoresworld | Website: wigmoresworld.co.uk

-Four concerts and pre-concert talks, accommodation for two nights, breakfasts, two afternoon teas, two dinners, interval drinks, programme, tips for hotel staff.
+Four concerts with integrated talks, accommodation for two nights, breakfasts, two afternoon teas, two dinners, interval drinks, programme, tips for hotel staff.

 Tickets to individual concerts